symblai/symbl-docs/docs/streamingapi/code-snippets/detect-key-phrases.md

 * `handlers`: This object has the callback functions for different events

   * `onTrackerResponse`: This callback provides you with any of the detected trackers in real-time as they are detected.
-As with the `onMessageCallback` this would also return every tracker in case of multiple streams.<br /><br />
+As with the `onMessageResponse` this would also return every tracker in case of multiple streams.<br /><br />

   #### onTrackerResponse JSON Response Example